To measure the success of your SEO campaign, you’ll need to track a variety of metrics.

 Moz then uses this information to compare websites’ ranking strength over time.

 Google does not use DA as a ranking metric directly, so it has no impact on a site’s overall ranking performance.

-However, DA metrics are essential for two reasons:
+However, interpreting Moz’s DA metrics is essential for two reasons:

 1) Measuring the quality of your backlinks